 6. People Watch At Café Van Gogh

 The downside is that the Café Van Gogh is jammed with people.
-I sauntered by admiring the sunny yellow café but preferred to sit under the plane trees in Place Voltaire.
+I sauntered by admiring the sunny yellow house but of all the top things to do in Arles, I preferred to sit under the plane trees in Place Voltaire.
 The Café Bistrot de Pitchounet had a decidedly local feel with residents greeting each other and sharing stories.
-I found the people watching here rather mesmerising.
+I found the people watching here mesmerising.

 7. Attend A Festival In Arles

-- Féria de Riz: This annual festival to celebrate the beginning of the rice harvest take place on September 9 and 10, 2023.
+- Féria de Riz: This annual festival to celebrate the beginning of the rice harvest takes place on September 12 to 14, 2025.
 Find plenty of vendors selling paella and dishes using the local red rice from the Camargue.
 Look for bullfighters in costume, music and in 2023, Picasso prints will decorate the arena as it is the 50th anniversary of his death.
 Visit the official website here.

 8. Take A Tour Of The Camargue Countryside

 Just south of Arles, is the protected wetland the Camargue.
-If you love birds, this is a non-negotiable stop.
+If you love birds, this is one of the non-negotiable things to do in Arles France.
 Over 500 species of birds can be found here with the superstar being the pink flamingo.
-Wild white horses, roaming bulls and pink salt flats add to the charm of a visit to the Camargue.
+Wild horses, roaming bulls and pink salt flats add to the charm of a visit to the Camargue Nature Park.
 If you have a rental car, the Camargue is easily accessible.
 If not, take a guided safari tour from Arles to this unique spot in France.

 9. Musée Réattu